vanyle/vanyle.github.io/src/posts/using_web_components_effectively.md

 > The next few paragraphs are just an ad for VUI.
 But come on, how can you not love this tiny vanillaesque bit of JS 😊

-VUI provides 2 concepts that are othogonal a.k.a you can use one without using the other.
+VUI provides 2 concepts that are orthogonal a.k.a you can use one without using the other.
 <br><br>
 ### The `VUI.Component` class